 hand-written text files, under docs/, with the extension “.rst” for reStructuredText.

 the Python source code

 To build the documentation locally, you will need to have the Sphinx tools installed.

 This will be done for you by running

 pip install requirements-dev.txt (“developer” setup)

 pip install requirements.txt (“user” setup).

 The above commands will do a completely clean build to create HTML output.
-They will also attempt to execute the tutorials.
-During development, more specific Makefile targets may save time:

 The generated documentation can be previewed locally by opening